pirsch-analytics/docs/content/dashboard/settings.md

 description: "Manage your websites settings and access."
 ---

-To manage your website settings, login to the dashboard and visit the settings page from the navigation.
+To manage your website settings, log in to the dashboard and visit the settings page from the navigation.

 ## Access